ktgrondahl/SOAR_Practice/Soar_tutorial.md

 			(<s> ^operator <o> +)
 			(<o> ^name SelectFruit)
 		}

 		This code states that we want to check working memory for a <fruit> that has an attribute ^name equal to banana, peach, or pair, and assign that name to the variable <fname> for use later on.

+Note, you can only use constants inside the double brackets, you CANNOT use variables.

+	This is illegal: << <name> Bob >>